revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary> <b> Show Answer</b></summary>

-> yes, we can have multiple catch blocks with the single try block
+> yes, we can have multiple catch blocks with the single try block.

 </details>